-This web page provides details on upcoming full closures of the SR 520 highway.
-This includes full closures in both directions or in a single direction.
-For a list and map of all closures, including single-lane closures and other activities, visit the SR 520 Orange Page.
+This web page provides details on upcoming directional closures of I-90 between Seattle and Bellevue.
+For a list all project closures, including single-lane closures and other activities, visit the I-90 and SR 520 construction update .

 Why do crews need to completely close the highway?